altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 "A::Where you were just now.
 Do you know what was following you?"
 ~Martha nodded~
-"M::Jason vorheeves"
 "A::That's from a movie.
 That's a representation, a social icon.
-It's wearing it like a mask, like Jason.
+It's wearing it like a mask.
 So you can't get a good look at it, so you can't 'know' it" "M::What is it?"
 "A::A small bit of a story, a story not told in human heads."